Questions and Answers

 Music tracks, Choreography practice videos, A digital script

-Campers also receive a printed script on the first day of camp.
+Students also receive a printed script on the first day of rehearsal.

 What makes Pavilion Plays different?